Millsy24/phase-2-project/README.md

 Known issues:

--lost some code on TrackCard.js to a merge
+-(solved)lost some code on TrackCard.js to a merge

 -pictures are not rendering from the assets folder